 A General Overview

 With antisocial and narcissistic personality disorders, a narcissistic sociopath can easily be distinguished as sociable and charming.
 To this extent, it’s confusing to know if a person is a real extrovert or a sociopath.
 One of the main characteristics of narcissistic sociopaths is that they are receptive to adoration and react aggressively and staunchly to criticism while craving for consistent respect and praise from other people.
+“They will also likely “punish” you via criticism, silence, or covert aggression of some sort, but the retaliation is less intense or prolonged than it would be if the person was at the severe end of the spectrum.” says Traci Stein Ph.D., MPH.
 These kinds of people are always on their feet trying their very best to prove themselves worthy of being continuously applauded and hailed, and most of the time, at the expense of others.

 Outlining A Narcissistic Sociopath